 If you do stop in Huayapam, be sure to taste some delicious tejate, a traditional drink that originates from this village.

 I have two favorite tacos in Oaxaca - the first are the lechon tacos at Lechoncito de Oro (see the street food section above), and the second are the carnitas tacos at Carnitas la Luz.

-We discovered this local taqueria only because it is close to the Chedraui grocery store we used to visit while housesitting nearby.
-But this taqueria was an amazing discovery.
+I first tried this local taqueria because it is close to the Chedraui grocery store I used to visit while housesitting nearby.
+But this taqueria quickly became one of my favorites.